MILITARY PARTICIPATION OF LOCAL MEN AND WOMEN

 Researched and written by John A. Coulter, LTC USA (ret)

-*Died while Prisoner of War
+*Died while a Prisoner of War

 The regiment was spread along the fortifications on the James River, making its training as an infantry regiment difficult.
-On March 9, 1862 the company witnessed some of the action of the Battle between the USS Monitor and CSS Virginia (Merrimac).
-The battle surely was of great interests because two former soldiers of the Company, John F. Higgins and John J. Sturges (Strugees), had been transferred and were serving aboard the CSS Virginia.
+On March 9, 1862, the company witnessed some of the action of the Battle between the USS Monitor and CSS Virginia (Merrimac).
+The battle was of great interest because two former soldiers of the Company, John F. Higgins and John J. Sturges (Strugees), had been transferred and were serving aboard the CSS Virginia.

-Next was The Battle of Second Manassas where the Company lost its first men killed in action: Francis W. Hotchkiss age 27 and Sidney Kellam age 28, who was wounded on 25 August 1862 and died likely as a result on 17 October.
-In September the company participated in the Battle of Sharpsburg (Antietam) in Maryland.
-That winter the company was again engaged at The Battle of Fredericksburg.
+Next was the Battle of Second Manassas, where the Company lost its first men killed in action: Francis W. Hotchkiss, age 27, and Sidney Kellam, age 28, who was wounded on 25 August 1862 and likely died as a result on 17 October.
+In September, the company participated in the Battle of Sharpsburg (Antietam) in Maryland.
+That winter, the company was again engaged at the Battle of Fredericksburg.

-The next year the company had been reduced to no more than thirty men as it marched to the Confederacy’s High Water Mark.
+The next year, the company had been reduced to no more than thirty men as it marched to the Confederacy’s High Water Mark.
 It was here with the 9th Virginia Infantry Regiment in Brig.
-Gen. Lewis A. Armistead’s brigade that they attacked in the center of Pickets Charge.
-The brigade commander, General Armistead, prior to the charge encourages his men with these words, “Men remember what you are fighting for!
-Remember your homes, your firesides, your wives, mothers, sisters and your sweethearts.”
-(Trash, 1984, p.
+Gen. Lewis A. Armistead’s brigade, which they attacked in the center of Pickett’s Charge.
+The brigade commander, General Armistead, before the charge, encourages his men with these words: “Men remember what you are fighting for!
+Remember your homes, your firesides, your wives, mothers, sisters, and your sweethearts” (Trash, 1984, p.
 25).
-The men of the 9thVirginia numbered 244 men and suffered more than 185 causalities.
+The men of the 9th Virginia numbered 244 men and suffered more than 185 casualties.
 F Company alone had 6 wounded and 14 captured.
-Likely many of those 14 were also wounded like Corporal John T. Beach, age 23, and Lieutenant Walter Butts, age 20, who both later died of their wounds.
-After the battle Lieutenant Caleb Upshur took command of the small company of men.
+Likely many of those 14 were also injured like Corporal John T. Beach, age 23, and Lieutenant Walter Butts, age 20, who both later died of their wounds.
+After the battle, Lieutenant Caleb Upshur took command of the small company of men.

 Reference:

-• Allardice, B.S.
+Allardice, B.S.
 (2008) Confederate Colonels: A Biographical Register.
 Columbia, MO: University of Missouri Press.

-• Buck-Thompson, C.M.
-(2010) The 9th Regiment Virginia Volunteers.
+Buck-Thompson, C.M.
+(2010).
+The 9th Regiment, Virginia Volunteers.
 Retrieved from http://pw2.netcom.com/~buck1755/9thregiment.htm

-• Trask, B. (1984) 9th Virginia Infantry.
+Trask, B. (1984).
+9th Virginia Infantry.
 Lynchburg, VA: H.E.
 Howard Inc.

-• John A. Coulter
+John A. Coulter

-• LTC USA (ret)
+LTC USA (ret)

 The War of 1812